 - Respect your bosses/employers (In their presence and out of their presence): However bad your employer maybe, it is important to give them the respect due to them.
 You may be older than them, more educated than them and more knowledgeable than them in certain aspects of your work-great!
 That does not mean you should disrespect them.
 The fact remains, they are your boss and they are giving you that shot.
 If you are not happy with certain facts, you are at liberty to go and look for another job.
 Give respect where it is due!

-- Practice time keeping.
-Every job description given to an employee specifies the work hours per week expected of him or her, reporting time to work and the time for Whether it is fulltime or part time job, you need to keep time.
+- Manage time: Every job description given to an employee specifies the work hours per week expected of him or her, reporting time to work and the time for Whether it is full time or part time job, you need to keep time.
 Time keeping involves taking note of what time you arrive at work, what time you start working, the time you spend at lunch time, the time you leave office or work, the time you take to do a particular task and so much more.
 All these aspects are important in time keeping.
 Unfortunately, some people think it’s all about the time you report and the time you leave work-absolutely NOT!

 - Keep on upgrading your skills: This is very much in relation with the jobs that are technical e.g. engineering, computer science, medicine, accountancy, writing etc. Make effort to stay relevant to the organization.
 If it requires taking on some short courses, do so.
 Learn new skills from your work mates where possible.
 Go for further studies if you are able.
 Climbing some corporate ladders may require adding expanding academic qualifications.
 Employers want to keep around resources with multiple abilities.